NationalSecurityAgency/emissary/README.md

 #### Pool (Standalone)

 Pool is a collapsed view of agents for a node.
-It too defaults to port 9001.
+It, too, defaults to port 9001.
 To run for the standalone server started above run

 ```